admariner/jina-now/docs/user-guides/cli_api.md

 assert len(response) == 9
 ```

-Similarly, you can access the other endpoints such as `/suggestion` and `/list`.
+Similarly, you can access the other endpoints such as `/list`.

 ## Use the API